 Double-Check Before Downloading

 Some research companies will ask you to download software after registration.
 This software usually tracks your web browsing habits and the information is then sent to marketers.
-It is okay to download this software if you can verify a legitimate market research firm is running the site – do your homework to make sure that this is indeed the case.
+It is okay to download this software if you can verify a legitimate market research firm is running the site and you’re downloading an internet meter to earn passive rewards for instance – just be sure to do your homework to make sure that this is indeed the case.

 Memberships Lend Credibility